liss-h/single-gpu-passthrough/README.md

 ## Session Restore

-I use a tool called [gnome-session-restore](https://github.com/Clueliss/gnome-session-restore) to restore my gnome session after getting logged out by the VM being started or stopped.
+I use a tool called [gnome-session-restore](https://github.com/Clueliss/gnome-session-restore) (also written by me) to restore my gnome session after getting logged out by the VM being started or stopped.
 Since I found it annoying that I had to start every application by hand afterwards.